digitaltrails/vdu_controls/sample-scripts/Lux-metering.md

 my system with my Logitech Webcam C270.

-These hardware solutions and there configuration are quite likely to require some customisation for local ambient lighting conditions and local hardware conditions.
+These hardware solutions and there configuration are quite likely to require some customisation for local ambient lighting conditions and local hardware options.
 In order to use them you'll need to be comfortable editing and configuring hardware and scripts using the command line.

 GY30/BH1750 + Arduino Lux metering